FlowFuse/node-red-dashboard/docs/en/contributing/guides/registration.md

 This function is used by all of the widgets to inform Dashboard of their existence, and allows the widget to define which group/page/ui it belongs too, along with the relevant properties that widget has and any event handlers (e.g. `onInput` or `onAction`).

-The function is called within the node's Node-RED `.js` file, and in th case of a widget registering as part of a group (the most common use case), would look something like this:
+The function is called within the node's Node-RED `.js` file, and in the case of a widget registering as part of a group (the most common use case), would look something like this:

 ```js
 module.exports = function (RED) {